RIP Caellum our brave warrior

 Caellum was a very special cat that came to us in May 2010 after being involved in a very bad road traffic accident.
 If it were not for his will to live we don’t think he would have survived.
 The accident left him with one eye, three legs and wire in his jaw.
 But he was always the most loving and friendly cat who had a purr for everyone.
 He spent 10 amazing years with us at The Centre but on the 19th September it was his time to go over the rainbow bridge.
 He is so very missed by all the staff and volunteers and he will never be forgotten.
 He was and will always be everything that CRRC stands for “giving the living a chance at life”.

 The staff at CRRC will be raising money in Caellum’s memory.
-This will be through a series of challenges progressively getting harder, the more money we raise the harder and crazier the challenges will get.
-We hope the money raised will go towards something very special in Caellums name.
+This will be through a series of challenges including a member of the animal care team doing a wing walk.
+We hope the money raised will go towards veterinary costs for all our animals at The Centre.
 Please do donate if you can we would appreciate at it so much.

 Caellum’s Story told by our founder Monique